mosesdinakaran/magento-log/README.md

 ### How it works
 The implementation is not very complicated its quiet simple though.

 Magento uses the third party api client "elasticsearch/elasticsearch" to interact with ElasticSearch.
-This Extension by default has the feature the log the request and responses.
+This Extension by default has the feature of logging the request and responses.

 \Elasticsearch\Connections\Connection::logRequestSuccess

-But while creating the instance of this elasticsearch model, Magento always set the logger to be NULL This extension thorugh a pluging sets this looger to a custome logger, Due to which the requests and the response are logged.
+But while creating the instance of this elasticsearch model, Magento always set the logger to be NULL due to which the the request never get logged.
+This extension thorugh a pluging sets this looger to a custom logger, Due to which the requests and the response are logged.